 Please notify the office of any change of address, telephone numbers or emergency information immediately.

 Parents and guardians are asked to volunteer for assisting classes during field trips.
 Adults are expected to abide by school rules, not to smoke, and to leave siblings home.
 Since we frequently have more chaperones offering to help than we need, a lottery system is sometimes used to pick parents to chaperone.

 Classes are made up by teachers to be balanced, taking into consideration boy-girl ratio, achievement levels, social factors, special needs and behavior.

-A monthly newsletter is sent home school-wide.
-Teachers may use classroom newsletters to communicate specific class news to parents as well.
 We believe that close communication between home and school helps set the stage for learning.
 Parent conferences are held in November and in March, but teachers are willing to meet with parents anytime there is a concern during the year.
 Teachers and principal will also call home when there is a need.

-We practice various kinds of drills during the school year including tornado drills, evacuation drills, and school bus safety drills.
+We practice various kinds of drills during the school year including lockdown drills, evacuation drills, and school bus safety drills.
 A white emergency card designating adults to whom your child can be released in an emergency is kept on file.
 Your child will not be released to others without your express permission.

 English as a Second Language instruction is offered for students learning to speak English.

 The nurse keeps information on file in case of injury.
 Teachers also have emergency information should school close due to weather circumstances.